Instant Pot Potato Salad

 So I was so excited to discover that the Instant Pot yields the perfect texture every single time.
 With just a four minute cook time, chopped red potatoes come out soft enough to absorb the dressing but solid enough to distinguish themselves from mashed potatoes.

-It does take between 10 and 15 minutes for the pot to come to pressure, but there’s no babysitting involved like there is with stove top potato salad.
+It does take between 10 and 15 minutes for the pressure cooker to come to pressure, but there’s no babysitting involved like there is with stove top potato salad.

-I leave the skin on my red potatoes for a boost in nutrients, but you can peel them if you’d prefer.
+I leave the skin on my red potatoes for a boost in fiber, and it gives some added color to the recipe.
+But you can peel them if you’d prefer, and it doesn’t impact the cooking time.

 Potato salad can be frozen, but the quality isn’t as good after defrosting.
 Rather than freeze the finished potato salad, it’s a better idea to freeze the plain cooked potato chunks.
 Once they’re defrosted, steam them briefly to heat them up, then add the remaining ingredients.